Lane departure warning system

 Another system is the emergency lane keeping (ELK).
-The emergency lane keeping applies correction to a vehicle which drift beyond a solid lane marking.
+The emergency lane keeping applies correction to a vehicle which drifts beyond a solid lane marking.

 Rationale and method

 One of the main causes of single vehicle crashes and frontal crashes is lane departure.
 The goal of the lateral support systems (LSS) is to help to avoid such crashes.

 Without those LSS systems, lane departure can be unintentional; the car drifts towards and across the edge of the lane.
 The car then reach a potentially dangerous situation.
 This system does not work when the edge of the lane is not marked by a line.

 A lane detection system used behind the lane departure warning system uses the principle of Hough transform and Canny edge detector to detect lane lines from realtime camera images fed from the front-end camera of the automobile.
 A basic flowchart of how a lane detection algorithm works to help lane departure warning is shown in the figures.

 Lane warning/keeping systems are based on: